-Stroke is a leading cause of death and long-term disability in the United States.
-In many cases, however, strokes don’t have to be disabling or deadly.
-Knowing the warning signs of a stroke and acting quickly may help you or your loved one escape the damaging effects of a “brain attack.”
+Stroke is a leading cause of death and long-term disability in the U.S. In many cases, strokes don’t have to be deadly or disabling.
+Knowing the warning signs of a stroke and acting quickly may help you or your loved one escape the damaging effects a stroke can cause.

 The University of Kansas Health System’s stroke team is among the best qualified and best equipped in the nation to care for people experiencing stroke.
 Our team is the region’s largest, and our technology and contribution to research efforts ensure we provide the latest diagnostic and treatment options, including inpatient and outpatient stroke rehabilitation care.

 What is a stroke?

 A stroke is a medical emergency that’s caused by an interruption of your brain’s blood supply.
 When the blood supply to the brain is reduced, your brain tissue can’t get vital access to oxygen and nutrients.
 This causes rapid death of brain cells.

 Early intervention is critical to reduce the possibility of serious complications from stroke, including brain damage.